FC Urartu in European football

 Urartu is an Armenian football club based in Yerevan, Armenia and until 1 August 2019 was known as FC Banants.
+The club plays in the Armenian Premier League.

 History

 2000's

 Banants made their European debut on 14 August 2003, in a UEFA Cup Qualifying round match against Hapoel Tel Aviv from Israel, drawing the match 1–1 at the Sparta Stadion Het Kasteel in Rotterdam, Netherlands.
 The second leg was played at the Republican Stadium in Yerevan, Armenia, on 28 August 2003 with Hapoel Tel Aviv winning 2-1 and 3–2 on aggregate.